huntdatacenter/docs/docs/working-in-your-lab/workbench/principles.md

 ![wb_control_panel.png](./images/wb_control_panel.png)

 You should be able to access all the paths that you would expect on your home machine.
-The workbench is preconfigured with access to data in lab volumes and your home directory, and you have a dedicated Workbench directory on your work volume:
+The Workbench is preconfigured with access to data in lab volumes and your home directory, and you have a dedicated Workbench directory on your work volume:

 ```
 /mnt/work/workbench/<username>